For many young people, the world of literature can seem remote and forbidding. Our Outreach Programme seeks to change this.

 Children should not only read great writers, but meet them in the flesh.
 The RSL’s Outreach Programme, which makes this possible, is a thrilling initiative.

-We work to provide pupils in challenging* state secondary schools with the opportunity to meet some of the country’s greatest writers.
+We work to provide pupils in challenging* state schools with the opportunity to meet some of the country’s greatest writers.